Product Documentation

 • thread_count is an integer value that sets the number of threads to use to prime the cache.
 It defaults to 4.
 Maximum is 255.

-• prime_cache_by_key is an array of names of data files that are to be read into cache in the order of the specified index.
+• prime_cache_by_key is an array of names of data files that are to be read into the cache in the order of the specified index.
 The index number is a positive value, where 1 means the first index.
 If the index number is omitted, the first index is used.
 Size has the same definition as for prime_cache.
 Reverse is a boolean indicating whether the key traversal is in ascending or descending key order.

 • prime_index is an array of names of index files that are to be read into the index cache.
 Size and index have the same meaning as for prime_cache_by_key.

-Note: In addition to the specified size limits, the data and index cache sizes limit the cache priming as follows:
+In addition to the specified size limits, the data and index cache sizes limit the cache priming as follows:

 prime_cache and prime_cache_by_key stop if the data cache becomes full.